ricay/Nlp-research/README.md

 The goal of the research is to identify whether particular fields - STEM are open to minorities of various sorts (gender, ethnic background) by mining the published papers' authors for 5 years to see
 (a) who is enrolled in the STEM
-(b) possible influence of the diversity of graduates in STEM
+(b) possible influence of the diversity of graduates in STEM.